Using With Flakes

 Multiple shells

 Defining multiple development shells using flakes can be useful depending on your project's structure.
-We will handle 2 use-cases here.
+We will handle two use cases here.

 Single project with multiple shells

-Some projects lend themselves to define multiple development shells.
-For instance, a mono-repo where you want to define multiple development shells in a central flake.nix in the root of the repository.
-There you can centrally define the development shells for the different sub-projects in the repository.
+Some projects lend themselves to defining multiple development shells.
+For instance, you may want to define multiple development shells for different subprojects in a monorepo.

 .
 For example: